top of page

 and Staff

-School nurses appreciate the School-Based Asthma Therapy (SBAT) Program as it provides them with assistance to care for kids with asthma by administering daily anti-inflammatory asthma medications during school.
-Click on the link below and explore all of the resources that we provide for school nurses and staff to have a successful SBAT program.
+School nurses and support staff appreciate the SBAT Program as it provides them with assistance to care for kids with asthma by administering daily anti-inflammatory asthma medications during school.
+Click on the link below and explore all of the resources that we provide for school nurses and staff to offer a successful SBAT program.

 School Nurse teaching boy student how to use an inhaler